Arthur Henry Dutton: Civil War service and death

 On May 26 Dutton was within Bermuda Hundred and was ordered to reconnoiter the opposing Confederate position with his brigade.
 Dutton advanced for about 2 miles and was on the skirmish line near Proctor's Creek, where he was hit mortally.
-He died of his wounds on June 5 in Baltimore, Maryland, and was buried at Arlington National Cemetery in Virginia.
+He died of his wounds on June 5 in Baltimore, Maryland.
+That same day, June 5, 1864, was also the one-year anniversary of his marriage to Marion Franklin.
+Dutton is buried at Arlington National Cemetery in Virginia.
 His family also erected a cenotaph to his memory at the In Memoriam Cemetery in Wallingford, Connecticut, where his brother Clarence was also later buried.
 He was posthumously brevetted to the rank of Colonel in the Regular Army and to Brigadier General of Volunteers for his actions at Bermuda Hundred.

 A testimonial to Dutton was given by one of his fellow officers: